AriFordsham/GHCWiki/hoopl/cleanup.md

 - Forwards analysis starts with a list of entry labels (typically just one), and it makes sense to have an in-flowing fact for each such label.
 Yes, it could default to bottom, but it's probably a user error not to supply such a fact.

-- If forwards analysis *does* is given a fact for each entry label, *Hoopl never needs to know the bottom of the lattice*; indeed there doesn't need to *be* a bottom.
+- If forwards analysis is given a fact for each entry label, *Hoopl never needs to know the bottom of the lattice*; indeed there doesn't need to *be* a bottom.
 Hoopl treats the block in dependency order, so it always has an in-flowing fact before it starts to analyse a block.
 It needs still a join for the lattice, of course.

 - For some analyses, it's quite clumsy to have a bottom element.
 Consider constant-propagation, where we want to transform